 Use canoes or kayaks with proper buoyancy and grab handles and take a throw line.
 Open canoes attempting Warden Gorge must have enough buoyancy to float the canoe safely if capsized.
 Carry a first aid kit, split paddles, survival bags and any other safety equipment and know how to use it!

-Paddlers of SUP’s on this section are required to wear helmets and have the leash fitted to a quick release on the back of the buoyancy aid (not ankle)
+Paddlers of SUP’s are required to wear helmets and have the leash fitted to a quick release on the back of the buoyancy aid (not ankle)

 Use canoes or kayaks with proper buoyancy and grab handles (front and back) and take a throw line.
 Open canoes attempting Warden Gorge must have enough buoyancy to float the canoe safely if capsized.